JoeHolt/HandGestureRecognizer/docs/index.md

 **Model**
 For my model, I choose to transfer-train the pre-trained torchvision ResNet-18 model.
 I had used a model similar to this over the summer for a project, and thought it would be a good fit here.
 Ideally I would have used a deeper ResNet model, but I was heavily compute-bound due to the limited power of my laptop (and it's lack of a cuda-GPU).

-After downloading the model, I frooze the parameters of all the layers except the last.
+After downloading the model, I froze the parameters of all the layers except the last.
 For the last layer, I choose a simple linear fully connected layer mapping the classifier to the 8 potential output classes.
 Once my model was setup, I began training.
 Due to my limited compute power, I was only able to train for 25 epochs (which took 25 hours).
 The model was trained using Stochastic Gradient Descent with momentum, Cross Entropy Loss and a learning rate schedueler.
 My results on the test set can be seen bellow:

 ![v2-results](https://github.com/JoeHolt/HandGestureRecognizer/raw/main/docs/imgs/resnet_acc.png)

-As you can see, for nearly every class we had accuracy over 70% and an overall accuracy over 80%.
+As you can see, for nearly every class we had accuracy over 70% and an overall accuracy of around 77%.
 I believe I could have squeezed a little more accuracy out of this model by training for 20-30 more epochs.

 #### Computer Actions
 This portion of the project was simply expanding the primary python application I created to be able to utilize my operating system (I am using macOS) actions.
-I was able to perform computer actions by calling AppleScript scripts from my python function.
+I was able to perform computer actions by calling AppleScript scripts from my python application.
 An given action (ie volume change) was executed if the following condition was met:

 - The given gesture was present in 6 of the last 7 predictions (predictions occur every 6 frames)

 In the current implementation of the application (that can be seen in the demo), I mapped two different gestures to the volume controls on my computer:

-1. L gesture with thumb and pointer: Mute Volume
+1. L gesture (thumb and pointer extended): Mute Volume
-2. OK gesture with pointer and thumb in O, rest of fingers up: Turn volume to 75%
+2. OK gesture (pointer and thumb in O shape, rest of fingers up): Turn volume to 75%

 ### Results
 I am super happy with how my final product turned out.
 The application meets all the goals I initially set out to meet, and I learned a ton in the process of creating it.
 The link bellow provides a demo of the application live in action.
 While watching, ensure your sound is on and make sure to make note of the following:

-- The superimposed box is the "aim" box for where the segmentation tool attempts to find the image
+- The superimposed box is the "aim" box for where the segmentation tool attempts to find the image (note: the actual search area is slightly larger than the box)
 - The superimposed box is red until the segmentation tool finishes calibrating
 - Bottom left corner showcases the 4 predictions and their respective accuracies at any given time (assuming a valid hand is found)
 - The bottom right corner shows the segmented image that is fed to the model (assuming a valid hand is found)